 For Wedlake Bell, a London-based firm with 70 partners and over 170 lawyers and support staff, the shift to working from home was seamless thanks to strong continuity plans and robust IT infrastructure.
 The firm prides itself on delivering the best service to its clients, and has maintained its excellent service delivery, despite challenges arising due to COVID-19, thanks to BigHand’s legal workflow solution acting to streamline task management and underpin the entire lawyer-support staff working model.

 Adapting to remote working

-Wedlake Bell implemented BigHand Now in the later part of 2019 and has found the solution to be fundamental in achieving smooth provision of support for lawyers whilst working from home.
+Wedlake Bell implemented BigHand Workflow Management in the later part of 2019 and has found the solution to be fundamental in achieving smooth provision of support for lawyers whilst working from home.